FabLab-Egypt/website/README.md

     css_file  = 'source/assets/stylesheets/fabstrap-{}.css'.format(LANG)
     subprocess.call(['sass',scss_file,css_file])
 ```
 #### Dependancy
-To Use the SCSS/SASS work-around there are some none python requirments:
+To Use the SCSS/SASS work-around there are some none python requirements:

 - [screen](http://www.gnu.org/software/screen/) allows you to use multiple windows in unix terminals.
 - [SASS](http://sass-lang.com/install) for Compiling SASS/SCSS into CSS.

+#### Usage

+Using Sass/Scss is straightforward, if all dependencies are met,
+Running clay development server `$ clay run` will start sass in a detached screen with the session name 'clay-sass'
+to attach run `$ screens -r clay-sass` this will reattach to a detached screen session.

 ### Environment Variables